 You’ll need to give (‘serve’) a copy of the petition to the debtor in person.

 If the debtor has an individual voluntary arrangement (IVA) you’ll also need to give a copy to the supervisor.

 Send the court a certificate of service (form N215) to confirm you’ve done this.

 If your case is with the High Court you can only submit the certificate of service online.
 If it’s with another court you can send it there by post.

-If you can’t serve the petition to the debtor in person
+If you cannot serve the petition to the debtor in person

 You can ask the court for permission to serve it in another way, for example by post.